 If you feel the contribution is more than you can reasonably afford, you can ask us to review it.
-You may feel that we have not allowed for all of the expenditure you told us about, or you may have thought of something you did not tell us about previously.
+You may feel that we have not allowed for all the expenditure you told us about, or you may have thought of something you did not tell us about previously.

-The team manager will look at the assessment again.
+Another Financial Assessments and Benefits Officer will look at the assessment again.
 This is called a review.